Welcome to the Northeastern community — we’re glad you’re here.

 If you have an award or scholarship, please note that Student Financial Services posts awards and scholarships to student accounts after the close of registration.
 In the interim, you should only pay the tuition that you will owe minus your scholarship.
 If you have questions or concerns please contact email@example.com

 All students are required to sign up for direct deposit.
 Please note that if you are a Stipended Graduate Assistant (SGA: Teaching or Research), your first stipend may be in the form of a paper check.
-Bring your Northeastern student identification card to 250 Columbus Place to pick up your check.
+To pick up your check, bring your Northeastern student identification card to the Student Employment Office at 175 Richards Hall.

 Massachusetts state law requires all students to submit a health report form to the University before beginning their studies.